Mold Growth Under Siding: Causes, Solutions, and Prevention

 • Leaks in the Siding: Over time, siding can develop cracks, holes, or separations where water can enter and accumulate, especially around windows and doors.

-• Inadequate Drainage: Water pooling and seeping into siding surrounding a home’s foundation can be caused by poor drainage, especially if the ground slope sends water toward the building rather than away from it.
+• Inadequate Drainage: Poor drainage can cause water pooling and seeping into siding surrounding a home’s foundation, particularly if the ground slope directs water toward the building rather than away from it.

 • Trapped Moisture: Without proper ventilation, moisture can accumulate beneath the siding.
 This is particularly problematic in areas that are naturally prone to high humidity or that experience significant temperature fluctuations, which can cause condensation.